rvm/rvm-capistrano/README.md

 - `:rvm_install_shell` - shell to be used for `rvm` operations, by default `bash`, most likely you do not need to change it
 - `:rvm_install_ruby` - a command used to install ruby, by default `install`, most likely you do not need to change it
-- `:rvm_install_ruby_threads` - number of threads to use for ruby compilation, by default it's number of CPU cores on Linux
+- `:rvm_install_ruby_threads` - number of threads to use for ruby compilation, rvm by default uses all CPU cores
 - `:rvm_install_ruby_params` - parameters for ruby, example `--patch railsexpress`
 - `:rvm_install_pkgs` - array of packages to install with `cap rvm:install_pkgs`
 - `:rvm_add_to_group` - user name to add to `rvm` group when RVM is installed with `:rvm_type` `:system`, by default it's the user name that runs deploy